OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 Are existential restrictions used correctly?
 Typical mistakes include “R some (A and B and C)” to mean “(R some A and R some B and R some C)”
 Are axioms generally highly complex?
 If so, we should review a handful to ensure they are as intended.
 5. Appropriate use of [object properties](https://www.w3.org/TR/2004/REC-owl-semantics-20040210/#owl_ObjectProperty).
 Examples of incorrect usage include those based on some interpretation of the label of the object property but not actually fitting the property definition or domain and range.
 A typical example of incorrect usage is R some (A and B and C) to mean R some A and R some B and R some C.
 6. Responsiveness to fixing changes.
 A willingness to fix any identified issues during the review must be demonstrated.
-Issues expected to be addressed should be added in TODO mode in the GitHub issue.
+Issues expected to be addressed should be added using GitHub checklist syntax (`- [ ] TODO`) in the GitHub issue.
 The time limit for addressing these is 2 months.

 <a name="OAE"></a>
 ### Ontology Acceptance Email

-Once a new ontology has been accepted, the following should be used as boiler plate for letting them know and what are the next steps they should take.
+Once a new ontology has been accepted, the following should be used as a template plate for letting them know and what are the next steps they should take.

 "Thank you again for your ontology submission to the OBO Foundry.
 We are happy to inform you that your ontology (YOURID) has been accepted following discussion in the OBO Operations Committee meeting, DD-MM-YYYY.
 Before we can add it to the OBO ontology registry you need to complete the following steps.

 Create a metadata record for your ontology to be included in the registry
-1. Create a new file in this directory,  https://github.com/OBOFoundry/OBOFoundry.github.io/tree/master/ontology, called YOURID.md (there is an “Add file” button in the top right):
+1. Create a new file in this directory,  https://github.com/OBOFoundry/OBOFoundry.github.io/tree/master/ontology, called YOURID.md (there is an “Add file” button in the top right).
 2. Obtain the already curated metadata that relates to your ontology from https://github.com/OBOFoundry/obo-nor.github.io/blob/master/dashboard-config.yml (you'll need to scroll down to locate yours; it will have your prefix in the " - id:" field.)
 3. Create a pull request to add the metadata record.
 This pull request should include a link to this issue (the New Ontology Request issue).